EVerest/everest-utils/ev-dev-tools/README.rst

 in the new branch.
 When running gcovr in the new branch, it will fail with a file not found error.
 After running this script and re-running the unit tests and gcovr, this should not occur anymore.

+Note: this script can use llvm-dwarfdump or gdb. gdb is very slow, so if you want a better experience, just install
+      llvm-dwarfdump

 Usage:

-    ev-coverage remove_files --source-dirs <source dirs> --build-dir <build-dir>
+    ev-coverage remove_files --build-dir <build-dir>

 Required options:
-- --source-dirs
-  Enter one or more source directories to search for the dangling cpp files.
-Can be space separated or --source-dirs can be added multiple times
 - --build-dir
   Build directory.
 In some subdirectory of this build dir, the object, gcno and gcda files are present.

+Other options:
+- --version
+  Only show version of the tool and quit
+- --dry-run
+  Does not remove any files
+- --summary
+  Show a summary of removed files
+- --silent
+  Suppress all output, summary is still shown when requested

 Example usage:

 For only removing the files from libocpp built from the everest repo:

-    ev-coverage remove_files --source-dirs /data/work/pionix/workspace/libocpp --build-dir=/data/work/pionix/workspace/everest-core/build/_deps/libocpp-build
+    ev-coverage remove_files --build-dir=/data/work/pionix/workspace/everest-core/build/_deps/libocpp-build